GregWatson/open-nic-shell-GW/README.md

 The new logic is in the plugin/loop directory.
 This replaces the standard p2p plugin (although most of it remians identical)

-The top level module (open-nic-shell) is modified to intantiate the actual ddr4_0 instance of the DDR4 controller.
+The top level module (open-nic-shell) is modified to instantiate the actual ddr4_0 instance of the DDR4 controller.

 The IP definition file (.xci) for the DDR4 controller is in `src/ddr4/ddr4_0.xci`